vncnz/ratatoskr/README.md

 ```

 Every number can be represented as integer or decimal value.

+Warning value is:
+- 0.0 if resource value is less than the first threshold value
+- between 0.0 and 1.0 if resource value is between the two threshold values
+- 1.0 if resource value is greater than the second threshold value

+For some resources, the logic is the opposite.
+These resources are battery, bluetooth_battery, wlan_signal.

 If you set true as write_json, ratatoskr will write to disk /tmp/ratatoskr.json every 500 milliseconds, like legacy-ratatoskr was doing in the past.
 Socket sending will be always active, if a process is listening to.